SAP-samples/teched2022-XP280/exercises/ex3/README.md

 <br>![](/exercises/ex3/images/03_03_0000.png)

-4. Replace Update Component.js in the text box with a meaningful commit message, for example, Replace xml with json.
+4. Replace `Update Component.js` in the text box with a meaningful commit message, for example, `Replace xml with json`.
 5. Choose **Commit changes** to save the changes.

 <br>![](/exercises/ex3/images/03_04_0000.png)